 FIRST: we revised our vision and mission so that our focus on infrastructure is central.
-We dropped references to construction and adopted 'CoST - the Infrastructure Transparency Initiative.
+We dropped references to construction and adopted 'CoST - the Infrastructure Transparency Initiative'.

-SECOND: we will enhance our delivery model by:
+SECOND: we put plans in motion to enhance our delivery model, including by:

-- Committing to develop a broader range of guidance, tools and standards for our members that will be freely available and accessible from www.infrastructuretransparency.org. - Adopting a more flexible membership model that now encourages sub-national governments, procuring entities, mega-projects, as well as countries, to join us.
+- Committing to develop a broader range of guidance, tools and standards for our members that will be freely available and accessible from www.infrastructuretransparency.org. - Adopting a more flexible membership model that now encourages sub-national governments, procuring entities, mega-projects as well as countries to join us.